azazazo/azazazo.github.io/content/posts/lattice-1.md

 I've been wanting to write this for a LONG time (since about mid-2023 maybe), but I never got around to doing it.
 Somehow I've been super productive for the past few days though[^1], so I thought I might as well cross one more thing off of my to-do list.

 I'm splitting this introduction into the two parts: the first part (which you are reading now) will cover the mathematical background on lattices, while the second part will cover the applications of lattices in cryptography CTF challenges.
-If you're a cryptoer that doesn't care about the math behind the tools you use (you make me sad), feel free to not read this.

 Anyways, since this is meant to be an introduction to lattices geared towards CTFers, I will not be very rigorous.
 Sorry.